paragoner1/paragoner1/README.md

 - **Security**: What are the attack vectors and how do we mitigate them?
 - **Compliance**: How does this integrate with existing regulatory frameworks?
 - **User Experience**: How do we make complex technology accessible and valuable?
+- **Production Readiness**: How do we ensure reliability, monitoring, and maintainability?
+- **System Integration**: How do components work together in a distributed environment?

 ## Industry Perspective